Xeric Foundation: History

 The Foundation's first grant cycle was in September 1992, with the first recipients being Robert Eaton, Michael Kasper, Jeff Nicholson, and Wayne Wise & Fred Wheaton.

 In 1993 Laird discussed the Foundation's projected lifespan:

 He hoped that ultimately the figure can be raised from "thousands of dollars" to "hundreds of thousands of dollars," to support an increasing number of large and small projects.

-In July 2011, the Foundation announced it would no longer award publishing grants, instead, focusing on charitable work, including fostering environmentalism, literacy, and the arts.
+In July 2011, the Foundation announced it would no longer award publishing grants, but would focus on charitable work like fostering environmentalism, literacy, and the arts.
 Citing the changing nature of the comics industry, and specifically the ability of cartoonists to publish their work online, founder Laird announced the shift.
-According to the organization's website, one round of final grants will be awarded in 2012, giving applicants until May 2012 to complete their work.
-(The Foundation cancelled the scheduled November 2011 review.)
+One round of final grants was awarded in May 2012.

 Altogether, the Xeric Foundation has awarded in excess of $2,500,000 since its first grant cycle.